bdelangh/cf-hello-world/deployment.md

 sudo docker run --rm -v "${PWD}":/project ppiper/cf-cli /bin/bash -c "cf login -u 'user#name' -p 'password' -a 'loginurl' -o 'organization' -s 'space' && cd /project && cf push --random-route"
 ```

 This command needs to be executed from the root directory of your development.
-The command mounts this root directory to the `/project` direcotry within the vm and executes the `cf push`command from there.
+The command mounts this root directory to the `/project` directory within the vm and executes the `cf push`command from there.

 * Test the application via the SCP generated url

 ## Deployment via Azure DevOps and Docker Images
+[]ToDo

 <!--
 Note : 2 remote repositories